Category

 By Brian Freitas

-• CyberAgent Inc (4751 JP) reported 2QFY09/2024 results yesterday which shows further improvement across all three segments.
-Both 2Q revenue and OP beat consensus estimates, with OP by a huge margin.
+• CyberAgent Inc (4751 JP) reported 3QFY09/2025 results on Friday aftermarket.
+Both revenue and OP beat consensus estimates with an upward revision to full-year guidance.

 By Aki Matsumoto